Shakshi3104/Convert2CoreMLDemo/README.md

 See requirement.txt for all required packages

-## Unified Conversion API MobileNet
+## Example of Unified Conversion API - MobileNet

 Example of converting pre-trained MobileNet v2 from TensorFlow and PyTorch.